My Cart

 Step 6: Attach Your Quilt Binding

 Now, you can finally attach the binding to your quilt!
-We will use a technique called “the pocket method” for the end of the binding.

 To start, unfold a few inches of the very top of the binding.
 Then, fold the top left corner down at a diagonal to meet the opposite edge of the binding.
 Refold the binding in half.
 Then, sew the binding onto the quilt, about ¼ of an inch away from the edge.
-Stop when you get to a 1/4 inch away from corner.
+Stop when you get to a ¼-inch away from corner.

 Stop Sewing 1/4 inch from Corner | Quilt Binding Tutorial